September is National Honey Month

 Honey.
 Mother Nature’s Sweetener.

 Straight from the flower to the bee to cereal, ice cream, spreads and more!
 Honey delivers foods and beverages all-natural indulgence—a sweetness that’s derived purely from the flowers where bees forage.
-Using honey is the most natural thing you can do.
+Using honey as a natural sweetener is one of the many ways we can bring a touch of sweetness to our foods.
 Plus, honey is an all-natural source of minerals, antioxidants, vitamins and prebiotics.